By Kamila Aliyeva

 Q.: What would it mean for Western European countries to join the Belt and Road initiative?
 Do you expect more countries to join it in future?

 A.: I think it would mark a great success for BRI as a strategy.

 With the UK leaving the European Union the economic region has had a jolt to its confidence.
-Whilst the EU does not have a united policy towards BRI, some countries, particularly in Eastern Europe, have been more receptive.
+Whilst the EU does not have a united policy towards BRI some countries, particularly in Eastern Europe have been more receptive.
 This includes Belarus which is not formally part of the EU but participates in the EU’s Eastern Partnership.
-At this stage, it would mark a shift in strategic direction and historic allegiances were Western European countries to align more closely with BRI.
-China has been wise in presenting BRI as a development which is open for any country to participate in – this includes the U.S.
+It would signal a decisive shift in strategic direction and historic allegiances were Western European countries to align more closely with BRI.
+China has been clever in presenting BRI as a development which is open for any countries to participate in – this includes the US.

-Importantly, BRI is still a very nebulous concept; there is not an official map, list of projects, defined timeline or a clear architectural framework to complement it.
-There are worries from some commentators that the legal structures and ethical considerations are not yet in place and it is being operated with a degree of expediency.
-Perhaps if these concerns were more satisfactorily addressed some European countries maybe less reticent.
+Importantly, BRI is still a very nebulous concept; there is not an official map, list of projects, defined timeline or architectural framework to complement it.
+There are worries from commentators that the legal structures and ethnical considerations are not in place and it is being operated with a degree of expediency.
+Perhaps if these concerns were more satisfactorily addressed Western European countries maybe less reticent.